jyouturner/groom4j/docs/tell_me_about.md

 If you have a specific question (as opposed to a more general or long development task), you can use the "tell_me_about.py" to ask the system.
 This can be useful to create a knowledge base or used to write documents of the specific aspect of the project.

+## Approach

+Yes, that's exactly the right approach.
+This method allows for a more structured and thorough analysis of complex Java projects.
+Here's how the process would work:

+1. Start with the original, complex question about the Java project.

+2. Use the revised prompt to decompose this question into a series of smaller, more focused questions.

+3. For each decomposed question:
+   a.
+Present it to the LLM for analysis.
+   b.
+Provide relevant code snippets, file contents, or project structure information as needed.
+   c.
+Get a focused answer for that specific sub-question.
+   d.
+Store this answer for later synthesis.

+4. After all decomposed questions have been answered:
+   a.
+Present all the gathered information to the AI.
+   b.
+Ask for a synthesis that addresses the original, complex question.
+   c.
+This synthesis should draw upon all the detailed answers to create a comprehensive response.

+This approach has several advantages:

+1. It maintains focus on specific aspects of the project, reducing the chance of overlooking important details.
+2. It allows for deeper dives into particular areas of the codebase when necessary.
+3. It helps manage the context size for each interaction, potentially improving the quality of AI responses.
+4. The final synthesis step ensures that all aspects of the original question are addressed in a cohesive manner.

 ## **Expand Question**

 The system will first rewrite the given question, to expand it, before sending to LLM.